V. O. Chidambaram College

 V. O. Chidambaram College (commonly known as VOC College) is a college of arts and sciences in Tuticorin, (Thoothukudi), a southern city of Tamil Nadu, India.
 The college, founded by Kulapathi A. P. C. Veerabahu in 1951, has been recognized by UGC under the 12(b) and 2(f).
-It is a postgraduate and research centre affiliated to Manonmaniam Sundaranar University, Tirunelveli.
+Named in honour of V. O. Chidambaram Pillai, this postgraduate and research centre is affiliated to Manonmaniam Sundaranar University, Tirunelveli.
 It offers undergraduate courses, postgraduate courses, and research courses.
 Managed by V. O. Chidambaram Educational Society, the college provides higher education to the economically and gender-wise discriminated sections hailing from the backward areas of southern districts of Tamilnadu, India.

+The College is ranked 28th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Origin

 It was in the year 1945, a committee was constituted to commemorate the sacrifice of the first Swadeshi navigator and freedom fighter V. O. Chidambaram Pillai.
 The following philanthropists were on the committee: